AndreasOM/anti.cute-ninjas.com/legacy/_posts/2004-06-23-Stylesheet.markdown

     but the original WP .css looks ... hmmm ... not really great.

     I just snatched one from here:
-    <a href="http://onefinejay.com/2004/05/22/prettier-wp-stylesheet/">One Fine Jay » Prettier WP stylesheet</a>
+    <a href="http://onefinejay.com/2004/05/22/prettier-wp-stylesheet/">One Fine Jay Â» Prettier WP stylesheet</a>